 Dr. Hodgkinson invited to lecture at another prestigious International Congress: The Oriental Society of Aesthetic Plastic Surgery

 Dr Darryl Hodgkinson was again on the faculty of another prestigious international congress where speakers were invited from around the world including the Americas, Europe and Asia.
 The 16th International Congress of OSAPS (Oriental Society of Aesthetic Plastic Surgery) was held this July in, Bali, Indonesia.
-Dr Hodgkinson both moderated sessions on Rhinoplasty (nose reshaping surgery) as well as giving Presentations on Breast Augmentation (breast implants) for Patients with Chest Wall Deformities & Managing Nasal Implants in Rhinoplasty.
+Dr Hodgkinson both moderated sessions on Rhinoplasty (nose reshaping surgery in Sydney) as well as giving Presentations on Breast Augmentation (breast implants) for Patients with Chest Wall Deformities & Managing Nasal Implants in Rhinoplasty.

 Dr Hodgkinson’s presentations were very well received as he dealt with issues that are rarely discussed or published in plastic surgical forums.
 The issue of women who have chest wall deformities, which range from scoliosis (curvature of the spine), to pectus excavatum (where the breastbone sinks into the chest) or pectus carinatum (where the breastbone protrudes from the chest), is a real one and much more common than most people would think.
 After all, no one is perfectly symmetrical and so these issues need to be identified, measured and addressed for if they exist, the use of simple breast implants alone will not mask the problem but accentuate it if any marked asymmetries or chest wall deformities are present.